vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

 Solution
               1
             2   3
-    PreOrder [1-2-3]: In a Preorder, you perform something on the current node first, before exploring its left and right nodes ???
+    PreOrder [1-2-3]: In a Preorder, you perform something on the current listNode first, before exploring its left and right nodes ???
-    Inorder  [2-1-3]: In a InOrder, you perform something on the left node first, then the current node and then on its right node ???.
+    Inorder  [2-1-3]: In a InOrder, you perform something on the left listNode first, then the current listNode and then on its right listNode ???.

                                        16